nicoleshisia2016/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script permits owners users and others
+Script that sets the mode of file